 James Logie Managing Director

-More recently, James has assumed a pivotal role in facilitating the expansion of ambitious retail brands into new and emerging markets by brokering joint venture, franchise and licensing partnerships.
+James was instrumental to the development of RMC’s specialist recruitment services for the international shopping centre and outlet sectors.
+More recently, he assumed a pivotal role in facilitating the expansion of ambitious retail brands into new and emerging markets by brokering joint venture, franchise and licensing partnerships.

-Since returning from India, Joseph has been integral to establishing RMC’s Connections service, and he now represents a growing portfolio of retailers and brands seeking to expand their operations in new and emerging markets.
+Since returning from India, Joseph has been integral to establishing RMC’s Connections and Consultancy services, and now represents a growing portfolio of retailers and brands seeking to expand their operations in new and emerging markets.